 I don’t think people have limited attention spans; I think our tolerance for average is limited.

 We have the luxury of looking for exactly what we’re after.
 We don’t have to waste our time on anything mediocre, generic, or boring.

-Go back to any Meta Titles you’ve use questions in that someone could easily answer “yes” or “no” to and make them better.
+Go back to any Meta Titles you’ve used questions in that someone could easily answer “yes” or “no” and make them better.